shettysach/shettysach.github.io/markdown/03_gemv.md

 ---

-## The problem to be optimized
+## Problem to be optimized

-You can find the problem description on the leaderboard page.
+You can find the problem description on the [leaderboard page](https://www.gpumode.com/v2/leaderboard/595).
 The kernel computes a batched block‑scaled GEMV.

 ### GEMV